 Looking for more ideas?
 We put together a list of the top 18 tools for remote teams.

 You can also make your company’s “work from home” initiative a success with remote training via a digital adoption platform.
-Using a DAP for remote training and guidance makes it easier for employees to learn to use these new tools and quickly make the move to productive remote work.
+Using a DAP for remote training and guidance makes it easier for remote employees to learn to use these new tools and quickly make the move to productive remote work.

 Recognize the Top Challenges for Remote Employees